-US prosecutors file new charges against Hunter Biden, CNN says
+Hunter Biden charged over alleged scheme to avoid $1.4m tax bill

 Q&A: ‘I need to be vindicated’: Leila de Lima on Duterte and the drug war

-Special Counsel David Weiss has in recent weeks been using a federal grand jury in Los Angeles to pursue a years-long investigation into the younger Biden’s tax affairs, US media have reported.
+The indictment is the second criminal case brought against Biden by David Weiss, the special counsel appointed by Attorney General Merrick Garland to oversee investigations into the president’s son.

+Weiss was nominated as a US attorney in Delaware by former President Trump but remained in his role after the election of Joe Biden.

-Last month, Biden pleaded not guilty to three firearms-related charges after a plea deal that would have avoided lengthy legal proceedings failed to move forward.
+Last month, Hunter Biden pleaded not guilty to three firearms-related charges after a judge declined to sign off on a plea deal that would have avoided lengthy legal proceedings.

+Under the deal reached with Weiss’s office in Delaware, Biden had agreed to plead guilty to misdemeanour tax charges and enter a diversion programme in lieu of pleading guilty to a more serious gun possession charge.

+On Monday, Weiss urged a federal judge to deny Hunter Biden’s request to subpoena former president Donald Trump and ex-Justice Department officials, arguing that his lawyers had not provided evidence to support their argument that the investigation stemmed from an “incessant pressure campaign” under the previous administration.